 One last useful method of selection involves the List panel.
 Suppose, for instance, you want to select all connectors with a dimension of 2.
 Click the third column heading to sort by dimension and drag over the connectors with dimension 2 (Figure 8).

 The multiple methods of selection are just one example of how Pointwise is designed to maximize user efficiency and provide tools that allow you to realize high-quality grids for your computational fluid dynamics (CFD) needs.
-If you want to see what else Pointwise can do to help improve your preprocessing workflow, request a free trial of the software.
+If you want to see what else Pointwise can do to help improve your preprocessing workflow, request a demo of the software.